Working remotely has rapidly become the new normal, and more and more companies are adapting their approach forward, working.

 So why am I talking about different types of vacation?
 I will go straight to the point.
 Or at least try.

-When the experience you provide doesn't live up to the expectations, you'll probably end up with a dissatisfied customer calling your support AFTER leaving a one-star review on trust pilot.
+When the experience you provide doesn't meet your expectations, you'll probably end up with a dissatisfied customer calling your support AFTER leaving a one-star review on trust pilot.
 That is both time-consuming and damaging for your business.

-You need to have all expectations aligned right from the start before the journey even begins, which means you will have to ask yourself a hell of a lot of questions to get aligned with your target group.
+You need to have all expectations aligned right from the start before the journey even begins, which means you will have to ask yourself many questions to get aligned with your target group.

 What are their pains?
 Their desires?
+And goals?
 And how can you fulfill their wishes?
 The traveler's needs and expectations should always be prioritized upon your own needs to earn money.

 After asking yourself those questions, you will probably end up with even more questions because you will notice that not all customers are on the same page, and you need to work with different target groups.
 Their pains and desires are different from one another.